OSGeo/gdal/doc/source/drivers/raster/jp2kak.rst

       :default: YES

-      Indicates whether a UUID/GeoTIFF box conforming to the GeoJP2 (GeoTIFF in JPEG2000) specification should be included in the file.
+      Indicates whether a UUID/GeoTIFF box conforming to the GeoJP2 (GeoTIFF in JPEG 2000) specification should be included in the file.

 -  .. co:: LAYERS